hunter-teacher-cert/currdev-work-andymina/unit_plan/README.md

 Prior to this unit, students should:

-- be familiar with numpy for working with large 2d arrays
+- be familiar with numpy for working with large 2D arrays
-- 2d arrays as representation of image in code
+- 2D arrays as representations of images in code
 - know how to convert color images to grayscale

+There are four main principles to this unit:
+1. The slides function as notes
+  - Students should not need to take notes but instead can go through the slides again.
+The slides are descriptive and visual enough to refer back to and self-teach the lesson
+2. We spend a lot of time on difficult concepts and theories.
+  - Lessons that involve a lot of theory or complex theory focus almost entirely on the theory.
+By the time the lesson is over, students should have some understanding of how these complex systems work.
+After class, they are expected to work on code that translates a portion of the theory they've learned into practice.
+3. Discovery-based learning
+  - Students are most engaged and least confused when they can personally reach the same conclusions that famous computer scientists did.
+The unit is delivered in a way where students discover new solutions and techniques by transformative processes vs. an instructor just brain-dumping in a 45m long lecture

 ---